ApacheChikn/ApacheChikn/README.md

 - ✨ Ask me about ...
 What inspires me.
 - 📫 How to reach me: ... shawnfeltmate@gmail.com
 - 🌀 Pronouns: ...
 He/Him
 - ⚡ Fun fact 1: ...
-If you want to understand a man, don't listen to what he says but 👀watch what he does.
+If you want to understand a man, don't listen to what he says but 👀 watch what he does.
 - ⚡ Fun fact 2: ...
 Luck🍀 is for games of chance 🎲.
 I prefer dedication (focused attention), and skill 🎱.
 - ⚡ Fun fact 3: ...
 Hard work beats talent when talent doesn't work hard.
 - ⚡ Fun fact 4: ...
 Life is hard, but it's harder if you're stupid.😝